-Although commencement is months away, recent High Point University graduates are already preparing to commence prestigious career paths around the world at Fortune 500 companies, international service programs, public school systems, top-tier law, medical and graduate school programs, and many other esteemed organizations thanks to their journey at HPU.
-Here’s a glimpse of one extraordinary senior from the Class of 2019 who graduated a semester early:
+Although commencement is just around the corner, High Point University graduates are already preparing to commence prestigious career paths around the world at Fortune 500 companies, international service programs, public school systems, top-tier law, medical and graduate school programs, and many other esteemed organizations thanks to their journey at HPU.
+Here’s a glimpse of one extraordinary senior from the Class of 2019:

 Name: Julia Redbord